carolyndavi/gsap-carousel/README.md

 # carousel
-this is a carousel created with gsap animations
+this is a weather app created with react